No products in the cart.

-Don’t jump to double-paned windows without doing research and measuring the amount of sound your current window treatments block.
-The STC rating of a product determines how much sound is actually blocked by it.
+Don’t jump into purchasing double-paned windows without doing some research and measuring the amount of sound your current window treatment block.
+The STC (Sound Transmission Class) rating of a product determines how much sound is actually blocked by it.
 The average window in your home will have an STC of about 21 – 24.
 Double-pane windows have an STC between 26 – 32, with the average being 29.
 For double-pane windows, it’s not the two pieces of thin glass that stop noise, for the most part it’s the airtight sealant and caulking used which prevents airflow into the home, along with the vacuum gap in the center that prevents noise from transferring through the window panes themselves.

 Exterior Barriers Blocking Direct Line of Sight